sepidehnaghshineh/CPU-Ready-Deep-Learning-Approach-for-Robust-Tissue-Segmentation-Across-Multi-cohort-H-E-and-IHC_Sta/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14294426.svg)](https://doi.org/10.5281/zenodo.14294426)

-This repository is the official implementation of "CPU-READY DEEP LEARNING APPROACH FOR ROBUST TISSUE Region SEGMENTATION ACROSS MULTI-COHORT H&E AND IHC-STAINED WHOLE SLIDE IMAGES".
+This repository is the official implementation of "CPU-READY DEEP LEARNING APPROACH FOR ROBUST TISSUE REGION SEGMENTATION ACROSS MULTI-COHORT H&E AND IHC-STAINED WHOLE SLIDE IMAGES".

 We have developed a deep learning-based CNN model segmenting tissue regions in whole slide of a sample from its H&E stained, and IHC stained digital histopathology slides from different origins. the used CNN model is light-weighted with 19.8 Mb FLOPs and is proper for low cost implimantations and it